lumada-design/hv-uikit-react/MIGRATION_v2x.md

 - `checkboxSelected` renamed to `checked`
 - Removed prop `actionItemWidth`.
 Use CSS to change the width if necessary

-Some of Card's props that are passed down to the Card's sub-components were grouped into a single prop.
+Some of the Cards' props that are passed down to the Cards' sub-components were grouped into a single prop.
 This applies if a Card is not built using composition.
 The new group props are the following: `mediaProps`, `checkboxProps`, `cardButtonProps`

 - `checkboxValue` changed to `checkboxProps.value`
 - `checkboxLabel` changed to `checkboxProps.label`
 - `checkboxIndeterminate` changed to `checkboxProps.indeterminate`

-As for the accessibility aria-\* props, you should pass them directly to the sub-component by composition of using the grouped props:
+As for the accessibility aria-\* props, you should pass them directly to the sub-component by composition, using the grouped props:

 - `mediaAriaLabel`, `mediaAriaLabelledBy`, `mediaAriaDescribedBy` removed.
 You should instead pass these props to `mediaProps`
-- `checkboxAriaLabel`, `checkboxAriaLabelledBy`, `checkboxAriaDescribedBy` were removed.
+- `checkboxAriaLabel`, `checkboxAriaLabelledBy`, `checkboxAriaDescribedBy` removed.
 You should instead pass these props to `checkboxProps`
 - `defaultAriaLabel`, `defaultAriaLabelledBy`, `defaultAriaDescribedBy` removed.
 You should instead pass these props to `cardButtonProps`

 - #### Card Header